Skip to Main Content

 Summer 2024

-A scheduled roofing project to install solar panels will disrupt the Law Library operations this summer and the early weeks of the fall semester.
-Roof work is scheduled to begin on May 13 and continue through early October.
-Work will take place Monday through Friday, from 8am until 4pm.
+A scheduled roofing project to install solar panels will disrupt the Law Library operations this semester.
+Roof work is scheduled to resume on Dec.
+23 and continue through January 5th.
+Roof work will take place Monday through Friday, from 8am until 4pm.

 Contacts for specific services: